5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 # How to create/modify a Layout-ID for AppleALC

-## Preface
 🚧 This guide is a work in progress, so don't follow it yet.
 Completed chapters: I, to IV and VIII to XI.

+## I. Introduction
-This is my attempt of providing an up-to-date and easier(?) to follow guide for creating Layout-IDs for the AppleALC kext to make audio work on a Hackintosh.
+This is my attempt of providing an up-to-date guide for creating Layout-IDs for the AppleALC kext to make audio work on a Hackintosh.

+### Whos this guide is for
-It is aimed at users for whom the existing Layout-IDs either do not work so they're forced to create one from scratch and for those who wish to modify an existing Layout-ID for other reasons.
-Maybe the Layout-ID in use was created for the same Codec but a different system/mainboard and causes issues or they want to add auxiliary inputs or outputs missing from the current Layout-ID in use.
+This guide is aimed at users for whom the existing Layout-IDs either do not work so they're forced to create one from scratch and for those who wish to modify an existing Layout-ID for other reasons.
+Maybe the Layout-ID in use was created for the same Codec but a different system/mainboard and causes issues or they want to add inputs or outputs missing from the current Layout-ID in use.

 ### The work that goes into creating a Layout-ID
 From a user's perspective, making audio work is a simple matter of entering the correct number of an ALC Layou-ID in the config.plist, save it and you're done.